chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 to "Validating".

 The container (the same container that just downloaded the file from Dropbox), then runs the `cellgene schema validate` command on the file.
-If that has non-zero exit code, `validation_status` is set to Invalid, stdout from the command is inserted into `validation_message`, and execution halts.
-Otherwise, `validation_status` is set to "Valid".
+If that has non-zero exit code, `validation_status` is set to "Invalid", stdout from the command is inserted into `validation_message`, and execution halts.

-Next, metadata values from the file are read and used to update the row in the `dataset` table.
+Otherwise metadata values from the file are read and used to update the dataset's row in the `dataset` table.
+Then, `validation_status' is set to "Valid".

 Finally for each target conversion format, a script will be run that produces the format from the downloaded file.
 As each script executes: